 - Y12 Career and Aspirations Survey at two points in the year (November and March), Y12 students are asked to complete a career and aspiration survey to inform next steps regarding supporting students with their progression and career aim.
-Students are also asked for feedback on recent tutorials covering writing a personal statement, preparing a CV and researching their next steps (HE, apprenticeships or employment). - Enrichment Ideas Survey extra-curricular enrichment is a key part of life at New College.
-When the enrichment programme is set at the start of each year, students are asked to complete an enrichment ideas survey.
-This survey allows students to express their views on the type of enrichment opportunities they would like to see on offer at college.
-Enrichment leads at each college then go out to staff to see if any of these activities can be put in place.
-Students are also asked if they would like to run an enrichment activity themselves. - Student Ambassador Programme the Student Ambassador Programme is aimed at students who share a passion for New College and feel able to share their knowledge and experience to motivate and encourage other young people to apply.
+Students are also asked for feedback on recent tutorials covering writing a personal statement, preparing a CV and researching their next steps (HE, apprenticeships or employment). - Student Ambassador Programme the Student Ambassador Programme is aimed at students who share a passion for New College and feel able to share their knowledge and experience to motivate and encourage other young people to apply.
 Student Ambassadors play a crucial role in several student experience and outreach activities.
 This includes open day events, taster days, interview evenings and other school liaison and marketing initiatives. - Student-led CPD as part of the staff CPD offer, and if the opportunity arises, students with specific learning difficulties, such as dyslexia, maybe asked to feedback to staff on how their needs are being met in the classroom.
 Ideas on how their needs might be better met are presented. - Pastoral SPOC twice a year, students contribute to tutorial and whole school evaluation through completion of a Student Perception of Course (SPOC) survey.
 The 11 questions on the survey ask for students' views on how safe they feel in college, both from a physical and a mental well-being viewpoint.
 The analysis of the student responses informs Progress Tutors and Senior Leaders of the strengths of the tutorial programme and the whole-college approach to safeguarding and inclusion, as well as areas for development.
 The first survey is conducted in November and the second one in March.